jxnl/blog/docs/writing/posts/couch.md

 ## Well, I Want to Lie Down

 I'm not suggesting you sit on, like, cold marble.
-Having a combination of a rug or a mat with some bean bags means that not only can you lie down.
+But having a combination of a rug or a mat with some bean bags means that not only can you lie down, you can do so in any orientation that facilitates your relat.
 Since the floor is not this sacred space where we put our dirty shoes, we should be able to lie down in any orientation and in any direction.

 ![Couple lying on the floor](https://media.istockphoto.com/id/1323863299/photo/couple-lying-on-the-floor.jpg?s=612x612&w=0&k=20&c=Fig2f27FS8Xn5JvLX4MoGMqSE-tYrdk4sa64TSrFcj0=)